Textile manufacturing: Flax

-It is now treated like cotton.

 Jute

 Jute is a bast fibre, which comes from the inner bark of the plants of the Corchorus genus.
 It is retted like flax, sundried and baled.
 When spinning a small amount of oil must be added to the fibre.
 It can be bleached and dyed.
 It was used for sacks and bags but is now used for the backing for carpets.
 Jute can be blended with other fibres to make composite fabrics and work continues in Bangladesh to refine the processes and extend the range of usage possible.
 In the 1970s, jute-cotton composite fabrics were known as jutton fabrics.